mircealungu/mircea/notes/thoughtstream.md

 Then, one year, five years, ten years down the line, look back and figure out: which of the three tithes will have represented the best use of my money.
 As M says: think of yourself as an administrator of your money.
 Shared this commitment also with my friend A. Now there's more people to hold me accountable :)

+**

+Sometimes you do the stupid thing, and it still turns out right.
+What if Google super-botched

 April 7